UniStuttgart-VISUS/megamol/plugins/gui/README.md

 ### [1] GUIView

 The GUIView module is deprecated.
-It was required for using the GUI with the former MegaMol frontend provided by mmconsle.exe / mmconsole.sh.
+It was required for using the GUI with the former MegaMol frontend provided by mmconsole.exe / mmconsole.sh.

 ### [2] OverlayRenderer